 Written by Attorney Eva Bacevice.

-If you become eligible to receive an inheritance within 180 of filing your case, that money will become part of the bankruptcy estate, which means that the Trustee can take it to pay your creditors.
+If you've already filed and you become eligible to receive an inheritance within 180 days of filing your case, that money becomes part of the bankruptcy estate.
+Since it's part of your estate, the trustee can use it to pay your creditors.
 The clock starts as soon as you are entitled to receive the inheritance, usually when the benefactor passes away.

 Check out the article titled How Can a Trustee Find Out About an Inheritance? for more on this topic.